robinpdev/YTBeam/README.md

 ## Show your support

-Give a ⭐️ if this project helped you!
+Give a ⭐️ if this project is helpfull!
+It's also important that this website gets know, so please share with your friends and youtube communities.

 ## 📝 License

 Copyright © 2021 [Robin Paret](https://github.com/robinpdev).<br />
-This project is [GNU--GPL](https://www.gnu.org/licenses/gpl-3.0.html) licensed.
+This project is [GNU-GPL](https://www.gnu.org/licenses/gpl-3.0.html) licensed.

 ***
 _This README was generated with ❤️ by [readme-md-generator](https://github.com/kefranabg/readme-md-generator)_